 Remove the wedges as soon as the second panel above the wedged panel is completely erected and backfilled.

 Install the Facing Panel Joint Cover geotextile fabric strip over each horizontal and vertical panel joint.
 Center the fabric over the joint.
-Use a minimum 12-inch (300 mm) lap between cut sections of the fabric.
+Use a minimum 12-inch lap between cut sections of the fabric.
 Clean the concrete to remove dirt by using a brush before applying the adhesive and fabric.
-Place the fabric so it covers the horizontal and vertical joints by 6 inches (150 mm) on each side of the joint.
+Place the fabric so it covers the horizontal and vertical joints by 6 inches on each side of the joint.
 Attach the fabric to the back of the facing panel using an adhesive that securely bonds the fabric to the facing panel.
 Apply adhesive to the wall or the fabric for the full perimeter of the installed length and width of the geotextile strip.
 Follow the adhesive manufacturer’s temperature recommendations.

 When the fabric is placed around a slip joint, allow some horizontal slack in the fabric to allow for movement.